Eniark/Netflix-EDA/README.md

 Dataset url:
 https://www.kaggle.com/datasets/shivamb/netflix-shows

-*To use the Table of Contetns in the Notebook please use this link.
+*To use the Table of Contents in the Notebook please use this link.
 Also, for mobile users*: <br>
 https://nbviewer.org/github/Eniark/Netflix-EDA/blob/master/Netflix%20EDA.ipynb